rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9.md

 ```
 !!! note

-    When connected via SSH, the lowest CLI mode you have access to is EXEC PRIVILEGE.
-The mode below that is EXEC which is only accesible via the console port.
+    When connected via SSH, the lowest CLI mode you have access to is EXEC Privilege.
+The mode below that is EXEC which is only accessible via the console port.
+Don't be like Matt who continously kicked himself out of the SSH session by entering `exit` while in EXEC Privilege mode. :face_with_hand_over_mouth:

 !!! note